 Educators Online Portal: Our online portal allows educators to deliver robust programming.
 The ACTIVATE portal acts as a forum for educators to collaborate, share materials and resources, and engage students.
 Support from program mentors can be found here along with templates, activities, a sample syllabus, and additional resources.

 Digital Mentorship and Babson Events: Babson undergraduate students serve as near-peer advisers to program participants, and engage them through online support.
 Mentors will use the online platform Schoology to host digital office hours.
 They will also moderate discussion groups to support students with the development of their ventures and to provide feedback.
 In addition, students gain access to Babson events where they can engage with mentors and industry experts, on such topics as idea generation, feasibility, and presentation skills.

-Babson Boston Cup: The top two teams from each school are invited to compete against other schools in this battle of the ventures.
-Students will pitch their ideas to a panel of experienced entrepreneurs and innovators for seed money and bragging rights for winning the Babson Boston Cup.
-Visit the Babson Boston Cup to learn more.
+Babson Olympiad: The top two teams from each school are invited to compete against other schools in this battle of the ventures.
+Students will pitch their ideas to a panel of experienced entrepreneurs and innovators for seed money and bragging rights for winning the Babson Olympiad.
+Visit the Babson Olympiad page to learn more.